- What is the Basque Culinary World Prize?

 The BCWP highlights the achievements of men and women with transformative iniciatives who used their kitchens to influence society, by working in fields such as culinary innovation, health, nutrition, education, environment, social development or, in general, through actions that have a positive impact on the food industry.

 - The prize includes a grant of 100,000 euros to be spent on a project of the winner’s choosing that expresses the transformative power of cuisine.
 Chefs of any nationality can be nominated for the prize at www.basqueculinaryworldprize.com.
-Nominations can come from any active professional from the world of gastronomy – for example a fellow chef, food write, food supplier, or an institution.
+Nominations can come from any active professional from the world of gastronomy – for example a fellow chef, food writer, food supplier, or an institution.

 - What constitutes a chef with “transformative initiatives”?